DevDrupal33/display_builder/docs/entity-displays.md

 Display Builder data is stored as a third party settings with those properties:

-- `display_builder`: the Display builder profile (config entity) in use last time the config was saved
+- `profile`: the Display builder profile (config entity) in use last time the config was saved
 - `sources`: a UI Patterns 2 sources tree

 Example: